 Each organizational change has specific reasons why it will need to be implemented in the organizations.
 Look at the following 32 possible forces of organizational changes, or how they are also called drivers of organizational change.

-For more than six years I was working on my master’s thesis about resistance to organizational change.
-In the last five years, I have spent large of my time in research of organizational changes, especially drivers of organizational change, sources or forces that will cause organizational changes in organizations.
+For more than six years, I worked on my master’s thesis about resistance to organizational change.
+In the last five years, I have spent a lot of my time researching organizational changes, especially drivers of organizational change, sources, or forces that will cause organizational changes in organizations.

 Some experts talk about sources, some of them about forces, and some use the word drivers.
 But, each of these words represents the thing that will cause an organizational change in an organization.